elizabeth-tang/em-motif-discovery/README.md

 Throughout the development and execution of this project, we encountered various challenges.
 This README documents the process, the problems we faced, the debugging steps taken, and the solutions implemented.
 It serves as a detailed record of the coding and troubleshooting journey.

+## How to Run:

+1. **Setup:**
+  - Created a virtual environment and installed necessary Python packages (`numpy`, `pandas`, `scipy`, `biopython`, `matplotlib`, `logomaker`, `seaborn`).
+  - In `src/motif_discovery`, modify the below fields to the appropriate data/settings that you want to test on:
+    - sequences: the DNA sequences to extract the motif from.
+A few options are already available
+    - width: the width of the motif to find
+    - trials: the number of trials to run
+2. **Running Expectation-Maximization Algorithm:**
+  - Run `python src/motif_discovery.py`
+3. **Visualization:**
+  - Copy and paste the Motif Position Weight Matrix into the data_str field of `src/visualization.ipynb`
+  - Run the below cells to create the motif logo and a heatmap of the PWM

 ## Project Steps and Implementation Details

 1. **Initial Setup:**